Meadows-11/CV_Proj/Excel_Project_info.md

 Region - Europe, North America & Pacific.
 Age - Varying from 25 - 89.
 Purchased Bike - Yes & No.

+Removed Duplicates from the dataset, changed values to be more user friendly, added column for more ease to use for pivot table and dashboard.